sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Full Join/content.rst

    * - alias
      - | optional aliases for the input data sets, valid only within the “join” operation
        | to make it easier to refer to them.
 If omitted, the data set name must be used.
+   * - usingComp
+     - | component of the input data sets whose values have to match in the join
    * - filterCondition
      - | a condition (*boolean* expression) at component level, having only Components
        | of the input data sets as operands, which is evaluated for each joined